composer/composer/doc/05-repositories.md

 ### Path

-In addition to the artifact repository, you can use the path one, which allows you to depend on a relative directory.
-This can be especially useful when dealing with monolith repositories.
+In addition to the artifact repository, you can use the path one, which allows you to depend on a local directory, either absolute or relative.
+This can be especially useful when dealing with monolithic repositories.

 For instance, if you have the following directory structure in your repository:
 ```